sweepai/sweep/docs/faq.md

 <details>
 <summary>View details</summary>

-CoPilot lives in your IDE and writes small chunks of code at a time.
+Copilot lives in your IDE and writes small chunks of code at a time.
 This takes ~3-5 seconds, and you need to watch it the entire time.
 Sweep runs completely asynchronously, and handles the task end to end.
 This might take 10-15 minutes, but you’re able to walk away and come back to a finished pull request.
 Copilot also doesn’t have access to the latest documentation.

 </details>